 With our years of experience, Stuart Gordon Solicitors can help you with all aspects of these legal proceedings, and are pleased to explain here the details of some of the most common orders which are available to you as a parent.

-Representation for parents in relation to applications to Court for Child Arrangements Orders, Specific Issues Orders and Prohibited Steps Orders
+Representation for parents in Yorkshire in relation to applications to Court for Child Arrangements Orders, Specific Issues Orders and Prohibited Steps Orders

 Very often, if parents are unable to agree on certain things regarding their children, different orders are necessary depending upon the circumstances.
 The type of order needed depends on what cannot be agreed upon between the parents.
 More than one order can be applied for.

 In essence, a child arrangements order decides where your child lives, when your child spends time with each parent, and where your child lives.
 It can also stipulate what kinds of other contact are permitted, such as phone calls, and when these can take place.

 Child arrangements orders replace residence orders and contact orders which preceded them.